Frequently Asked Questions

 What fees will I pay?

-Each marketed property will state the fees paid to MercyCrowd & the estimated fees.
-The fixed fees that are paid to MercyCrowd are:
+Each marketed deal will state the fees paid to MercyCrowd & the estimated fees.
+The average fees charged are as follows:

 2) 10% Property Management fee (this is calculated at 10% of the monthly rental income)